sprollucy/Sweatbot-Beta/README.md

-# **Sweat Bot 1.0.07 Beta**
+# **Sweatbot 1.0.07 Beta**

-Sweat Bot is a simple, lightweight and open Twitch bot designed to control and interact with your computer and games through Twitch chat.
+Sweatbot is a simple, lightweight and open Twitch bot designed to control and interact with your computer and games through Twitch chat.
 It’s heavily inspired by Instructbot, but it’s always free and easy to set up and requires no other connections besides Twitch and tarkov.dev.
 Originally designed for *Escape from Tarkov*, it now includes a **Custom Command Builder**, allowing it to work with any game.
 Feel free to join the [*Sweatbot Discord*](https://discord.gg/k4uH6WZTS4) to keep up with the latest news

 ## Table of Contents